 OSN Next-Gen Nitrogen Challenge

-The Ontario Soil Network (OSN) is seeking agtech solutions to optimize nitrogen efficiency and leverage organic nitrogen pools to improve profitability, soil health, and sustainability in Ontario farms.
+The Ontario Soil Network (OSN) sought agtech solutions to optimize nitrogen efficiency and leverage organic nitrogen pools, thereby improving profitability, soil health, and sustainability on Ontario farms.

 Challenge Statement